Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Discussion on AI-assisted Mathematics and Complexity Theory

 \section{Discussion on AI-assisted Mathematics and Complexity Theory}

-We begin this section with a discussion of the norms by which to understand how AI can assist research in the mathematical sciences.
-We then discuss the role of AlphaEvolve in achieving the results in this paper, highlighting how our work differs from prior work in computer-assisted theorem proving.

-In studying the role of AI in assisting mathematical discovery, we must consider at least four scenarios: \begin{enumerate} \item A human invokes a language model to summarize the state of prior art, to chart a research plan towards new theorems, or to directly generate fragments of (or entire) proofs. \item A human uses AI-derived tools such as AlphaEvolve to generate better proof elements (gadgets, graphs). \item A human uses custom code independent of AI to discover better proof elements. \item A human discovers the same or better proof elements by hand. \end{enumerate}
+The area of using AI for Math/CS research is vibrant and changing fast, but we approach it from a particular point of view: we seek to focus on classical and well-studied problems to derive results that stand the test of time.
+Employing AI currently appears to be the only known way to achieve the results in this paper.
+In studying the role of AI in assisting mathematical discovery, we must consider at least these scenarios: \begin{enumerate} \item We invoke a language model to summarize the state of prior art, to chart a research plan towards new theorems, or to directly generate fragments of (or entire) proofs. \item We use AI-derived tools such as AlphaEvolve to generate better proof elements (gadgets, graphs). \item We use custom code independent of AI to discover better proof elements. \item We discover the same or better proof elements by hand. \item A combination of (1)-(4). \end{enumerate}

-The idea that LLMs can usefully generate summaries of prior literature in a field has been mooted about for some time~\cite{wang2023can,wang2023boolean,he2024large,goldberg2024usefulness}, and indeed our experience confirmed this on a number of prompts.
+\mypar{Literature summaries} The idea that LLMs can usefully generate summaries of prior literature in a field has been mooted about for some time~\cite{wang2023can,wang2023boolean,he2024large,goldberg2024usefulness}, and indeed our experience confirmed this on a number of prompts.
 The results (modulo occasional hallucination) are a good starting point for deeper exploration and understanding.
 Interestingly, across many examples we could rapidly generate an overview of the art in an unfamiliar field; we believe this capability will increasingly be used by scientists working across fields so that --- for instance --- an algebraist can come up to speed with Ramsey Theory.
 We believe that in time, this will lead to more fluent cross-pollination across disciplines.
-We have not yet been able to prompt an LLM into providing a usable research plan to obtain new results, and this is the domain of deeper efforts in this space e.g., Google's Co-Scientist~\cite{gottweis2025aicoscientistalphaev} program.
+We have not yet been able to prompt an LLM into providing a usable research plan to obtain new results (such as the ones we report), and this is the focus of deeper efforts e.g., Google's Co-Scientist~\cite{gottweis2025aicoscientistalphaev} program.